Calcium gluconate

 Calcium gluconate is the calcium salt of gluconic acid and is used as a mineral supplement and medication.
 As a medication it is used by injection into a vein to treat low blood calcium, high blood potassium, and magnesium toxicity.
 Supplementation is generally only required when there is not enough calcium in the diet.
 Supplementation may be done to treat or prevent osteoporosis or rickets.
 It can also be taken by mouth but is not recommended for injection into a muscle.

 Side effects when injected include slow heart rate, pain at the site of injection, and low blood pressure.
 When taken by mouth side effects may include constipation and nausea.
 Blood calcium levels should be measured when used and extra care should be taken in those with a history of kidney stones.
 At normal doses, use is regarded as safe in pregnancy and breastfeeding.
 Calcium gluconate is made by mixing gluconic acid with calcium carbonate or calcium hydroxide.

 Calcium gluconate came into medical use in the 1920s.
 It is on the World Health Organization's List of Essential Medicines.
 Calcium gluconate is available as a generic medication.

 It is closely related to calcium borogluconate, which is commonly used in veterinary medicine owing to its higher solubility.
 It is used for intravenous administration of calcium, notably in ruminants.

 Production

 Calcium gluconate is produced commercially through three main methods.
 These three methods are: chemical oxidation of glucose with a hypochlorite solution, electrolytic oxidation of a glucose solution containing a known value of bromide, and a fermentation process where specific microorganisms are grown in a medium containing glucose and various other ingredients.

 Medical uses

 Low blood calcium

-10% calcium gluconate solution (given intravenously) is the form of calcium most widely used in the treatment of low blood calcium.
-This form of calcium is not as well absorbed as calcium lactate, and it only contains 0.93% (93 mg/dL) calcium ion (defined by 1 g weight solute in 100 mL of solution to make 1% solution w/v).
-Therefore, if the hypocalcemia is acute and severe, calcium chloride is given instead.
+10% calcium gluconate solution (given intravenously) is the form of calcium most widely used in the treatment of acute and/or severe low blood calcium.
+Unless calcium gluconate is not available, calcium chloride is generally not recommended as a substitute.
+This is because the calcium chloride is more likely to cause tissue damage if the IV becomes dislodged during the infusion.